-When you operate a food business, a strong case of creativity is among the keys not just in survival, but growing your operations.
-Just as excellent cooks can come up with tasty menu even with limited ingredients, but it could be as equally challenging to come up with such great meal if kitchen utensils and cooking equipment are lacking.
+When you operate a food business, a strong case of creativity is among the keys not just to survival, but to growing your operations.
+Just as excellent cooks can come up with a tasty menu even with limited ingredients, it could be as equally challenging to come up with such a great meal if kitchen utensils and cooking equipment are lacking.

 So for those who wish to move on with their businesses as catering entrepreneurs, here is a comprehensive list of the most common equipment to both get you started and get your kitchen an upgrade.

 Depending on the type of catering service or specialization you do (children’s parties, fiesta celebrations, weddings, etc) and the scale of service you are offering, these are mostly what you need in the kitchen.

 - Gas or electric range for general purpose cooking